-- Public : These notebooks are visible on your profile and accessible to all. - Secret : These notebooks are hidden from the profile but anyone with the link can access the notebook. - Private : These notebooks are only accessible to the owner and collaborators.
+- Public : These notebooks are visible on your public profile and accessible to all. - Secret : These notebooks are hidden from your public profile but anyone with the link can access the notebook. - Private : These notebooks are also hidden from your public profile and are only accessible to the owner and collaborators.